 What To Do After An Accident At Work

-Have you had an accident at work?
-It can be an upsetting and emotional time, but we’re here to help.
-Here’s what to do to support a workplace injury claim.
+Have you had an injury in the workplace?
+We understand that it can be an upsetting and emotional time, but we’re here to help.
+Here’s what to do to support a work accident claim.

 See a doctor

-Of course, if you’ve had an accident at work, you might need emergency medical treatment, from a first aider in your workplace or at A&E if it’s urgent.
+Of course, if you’ve had an accident at work, you might need emergency medical treatment, from a first aider in your workplace to A&E if your injury is urgent.

 After an accident at work, it’s best to make an appointment with your GP as soon as possible.
 They can record details of the accident and your workplace injury in your medical records, as well as treat your injury.